onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`A` | memref of any type values or tensor of any type values `B` | memref of any type values or tensor of any type values `a_zero_point` | memref of any type values or tensor of any type values or none type `b_zero_point` | memref of any type values or tensor of any type values or none type
+`A` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `B` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `a_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values or none type `b_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | memref of any type values or tensor of any type values
+`Y` | tensor of 32-bit signless integer values or memref of 32-bit signless integer values

 ### `onnx.MatMul` (ONNXMatMulOp)